ortelius/ortelius-jenkins-compose/README.md

 ## Tips for Beginners

-- **Unlock Jenkins**: The first time you access Jenkins, it will ask for an admin password.
-This password is stored in `/tmp/jenkins_home/secrets/initialAdminPassword`.
+Unlock Jenkins: The first time you access Jenkins, it will ask for an admin password.
+This password is stored in /tmp/jenkins_home/secrets/initialAdminPassword.
 You can find it by running:

   ```bash
   docker exec jenkins-server cat /var/jenkins_home/secrets/initialAdminPassword
   ```

+Alternatively, you can navigate to the mounted volume on your host machine **(/tmp/jenkins_home/secrets/initialAdminPassword)** to retrieve the password directly.

 - **Persisting Data**: Data is saved in `/tmp/jenkins_home`.
 If you remove this folder, Jenkins will lose all its data.
 - **Customizing Jenkins**: You can install plugins directly from the Jenkins UI to extend its functionality.